-A snotty nose isn’t the most pleasant thing to discover when you bring your horse in for a ride.
+A runny nose isn’t the most pleasant thing to discover when you bring your horse in for a ride.
 But before you reach for the rag to wipe his nose clean, take a few minutes to inspect the discharge—and to give him a thorough once-over, too.
-Chances are, it’s nothing serious.
+Chances are, a runny nose is nothing serious.
 But you will want to make sure the nasal secretions are not an early warning of a serious health issue.

 • Inspect the discharge.
 Make note of its color, odor, quantity and consistency.
 Note the presence of any foreign material such as chewed foodstuffs, dust or debris, and whether it’s coming from one or both nostrils.
 If your phone is handy, take photos to share with your veterinarian and to keep track of changes over time.